Bitcoin-com/this-week/README.md

-# this-week
+# This Week

-Place to gather notes on the exciting weekly innovations in Bitcoin Cash
+Place to gather notes on the exciting weekly innovations in Bitcoin Cash.